FasterSpeeding/HG/docs/index.md

 on Discord by subscribing to [events][].
 All a gateway bot needs to work is a bot token, and an internet connection which can reach Discord and maintain a persistent connection.

-The example above shows how you'd initiate and the [standard gateway bot implementation][hikari.impl.bot.GatewayBot], it should be noted that the only required argument here is the token (first argument).
+The example above shows how you'd initiate and the [standard gateway bot implementation][hikari.impl.gateway_bot.GatewayBot], it should be noted that the only required argument here is the token (first argument).
 The other arguments configure what entities this should cache in-process and the [intents][] which indicate what events the bot wants to receive, more information on these can be found in [events][].